2026 Slovenian parliamentary election: Date of the election

-Under the provisions of the Constitution of the Republic of Slovenia and the National Assembly Elections Act (Zakon o volitvah v državni zbor), the President of Slovenia is responsible for calling elections to the National Assembly.
-In the case of regular elections, the President must issue a decree no earlier than 135 days and no later than 60 days before the end of the Assembly's four-year term.
+The next Slovenian parliamentary election took place on 22 March 2026, following an announcement by President Nataša Pirc Musar after consultations with parliamentary party leaders.
+This aligned with the expiry of the four-year term of the National Assembly elected on 24 April 2022.

-The term of the National Assembly begins with its first session, typically held shortly after election results are confirmed.
-The election itself must be held no later than two months before the expiry of the current term.
+Under the Constitution of the Republic of Slovenia and the National Assembly Elections Act (Zakon o volitvah v državni zbor), the President of Slovenia issues a decree calling parliamentary elections.
+Regular elections must be called no earlier than 135 days and no later than 60 days before the end of the Assembly's term, and voting must occur no later than two months before its expiry.
+Once the decree is published in the Official Gazette, formal electoral procedures begin, including the appointment of electoral bodies and updates to voter registration.

-If the National Assembly is dissolved early—for instance, due to the failure to elect a Prime Minister or a successful vote of no confidence—the President must call a snap election, which must be held within 60 days of the dissolution.
-There is no fixed rule on when the new term begins in such cases, but it follows the Assembly's first session after the vote.
+Candidate lists must be submitted no later than 30 days before election day, with constituency electoral commissions verifying them within five days.
+Campaigning is regulated by the Elections and Referendum Campaign Act, which imposes a 48-hour electoral silence before polls open.

-For the 2022 parliamentary elections, the President signed the decree on 9 February 2022, setting the election date for 24 April 2022.
-The next regular or irregular election will be held on either 15, 22 or 29 March 2026, the date will be announced by the president in December 2025.
+If the National Assembly is dissolved early, such as following the failure to elect a Prime Minister or a successful vote of no confidence.
+The President must call a snap election within 60 days.
+The new term begins with the Assembly's first session after the vote.
+For the 2022 parliamentary election, the presidential decree was issued on 9 February 2022, setting the vote for 24 April 2022.
+The next parliamentary election was held on 22 March 2026, with the date announced on 22 December 2025.